rockettheme/docs/Docs/wordpress/themes/xenon/faq.md

 Can I install RocketLauncher onto an existing WordPress website?
 -----

-No. RocketLauncher will install both WordPress and the demo sample content and images, so you will need a fresh WordPress! installation.
+No. RocketLauncher will install both WordPress and the demo sample content and images, so you will need a fresh WordPress installation.

 I installed Xenon RocketLauncher but the images are different with the demo site.
 -----